 There is fear.
 “I’ve spent two years of my life on this, ignored my husband, shushed my kids, neglected my physical health, TORE APART MY SOUL to make this book happen and WHAT IF NO ONE LIKES IT???”
 This fear, unlike most fears we have during pregnancy, is a substantiated one.
 It is far more likely than not that our beloved book babies will go unnoticed by the masses and slip into quiet obscurity.

 There is madness.
 Once, when I was pregnant, I flew into a hormonal rage and threw a metal step ladder across a room, then sank to the cold tile floor and sobbed in the fetal position for twenty minutes.
 The first time my friend Meghan critiqued my “finished” rough draft — just the first chapter!
-That’s all she did! — I folded into a quivering puddle right there at my laptop, my tear-stained cheek pressed against my dining table, snot running unchecked onto the tablecloth, arms hanging limp at my sides as if I were a tranquillized chimpanzee.
+That’s all she did! — I folded into a quivering puddle right there at my laptop, my tear-stained cheek pressed against my dining table, snot running unchecked onto the tablecloth, arms hanging limp at my sides.
 My husband came home and found me like that and rushed over, all “OH MY GOD, KRISTEN, DID SOMEONE DIE??”

 Madness, I tell you.